rdkcentral/ThunderNanoServices/Streamer/StreamerPlugin.md

 <a name="event.timeupdate"></a>
 ## *timeupdate <sup>event</sup>*

-Event fired to indicate the position in the stream.
-This event is fired every second to indicate that the stream has progressed by a second, and event does not fire, if the stream is in paused state
+Notifies of stream position change.
+This event is fired every second to indicate that the stream has progressed by a second, and event does not fire, if the stream is in paused state.

 ### Parameters